DreamOfTheRedChamber/system-design-interviews/README.md

 #### Graph intensive tutorial

 * I am a visual learner and graph is always easier for me to understand things with graph.
 I especially like tech books published by [Manning](https://www.manning.com) because it is so good at illustrating with pictures.
 * Earlier I was using [Monodraw](https://monodraw.helftone.com) for pictures.
-Recently I started using [Excalidraw](https://excalidraw.com) because it was easier to use and maintain.
+Recently I started using [Excalidraw](https://excalidraw.com) and [Whimscal](https://whimsical.com/) because it was easier to use and maintain.

 ### References